kimsooil/Grails-ImageService-clone/README.md

 AES256(key:"AfoaKlDM4AjVyjo38f0NOs4O6hXM1T32", plaintext:"1403793319|U12345678") = DiHfS3Baw8xYjlXklYr0ciiaUB7uv1S4ZukImmNMnsJ4DPDMTW5niNch30ORmg9R7YfyjGi1Bi44gBp87517Eg
 ```

 From this point on, the process of generating a request URL is the same as with the hashing algorithms.
 To verify the filename, the server decrypts the value.
-If it resluting plaintext is in the correct format, the timestamp is then compared to the server's clock.
+If it resulting plaintext is in the correct format, the timestamp is then compared to the server's clock.
 If it is more than a certain number of seconds old (30 by default), the request is rejected.
 If the request is recent enough, the image is returned.

 Dealing with encryption, especially between programming languages, can be quit difficult.
-To make implementaion easier, I have included clients in the __clients__ for Java, PHP and C# as examples.
+To make implementation easier, I have included clients in the __clients__ for Java, PHP and C# as examples.
 AES encryption is the most secure method for accessing images and is preferred if you are developing a new application that requires images.

 ####Pros
 * The image identifier is protected and not visible to the client browser.